Dwayne Johnson To Meet With ‘Jumanji’ Director In Amazon Comedy

 Dwayne Johnson will join Jake Kasdan, the director of “Jumanji: Welcome to the Jungle” (2017) and “Jumanji: The Next Level” (2019), in a Christmas-themed comedy on Amazon.

-The Hollywood Reporter magazine pointed out this Friday that this film, under the provisional title “Red One”, will be shot in 2022 with the intention of being released in 2023.
+The Hollywood Reporter magazine said this Friday that this film, under the provisional title “Red One”, will be shot in 2022 with the intention of being released in 2023.

 The Hollywood Reporter notes that Johnson could play Santa Claus in this new film, although this is not confirmed yet.